 others do.

-hydrogen production equipment with the National Institute of Advanced Industrial Science and Technology (AIST).
+As for the joint R&D of hydrogen production equipment with the National Institute of Advanced Industrial Science and Technology (AIST), we have extended the project period and are currently working on product design.

 * SAR satellites: SAR = Synthetic Aperture Radar.
 As they move, SAR